MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/index.md

 ## -description

-The function adds to and exisisting intialized AcxObjectBag.
+The function adds to and existing intialized AcxObjectBag.
 The acxmisc header is used by the ACX audio class extensions.

 ## -remarks